andrewheiss/jk_misc/README.md

 ## US effort

 We calculated US effort as TIP cables as % all cables issue by the embassy in a given year.
 However, another measure would be  TIP cables as % all cables released by wikileaks in a given year).
 Can you also calculate the latter?

+# Even more TODO:

+* arrests and prosecutions graph from chapter 2
+* Protection project data (back burner) @later
+* Fill in the blanks in chapter 3 @later

+Check media in general models + trade